bradfriedlander/aspnet-core-metrics/documentation/MagenicMetrics.md

  Gets or sets the source identifier.

 **Value:**  This is the source identifier.
-It is the name of the action parameter that gets serialized into [MagenicMetrics.IMetric.Details].
+It is the name of the action parameter that gets serialized into [MagenicMetrics.IMetric.Details](#MagenicMetrics.IMetric.Details).